dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ## Exceptions

 Dart code can throw and catch exceptions.
 In contrast to Java, all of Dart’s exceptions are unchecked exceptions.
-Methods do not declare which exceptions they might throw, and you are not required to catch any exceptions.
+Methods don't declare which exceptions they might throw, and you aren't required to catch any exceptions.

 Dart provides `Exception` and `Error` types, but you're